 Our Amazing Team

-Our Junior Olympics program offers our highest level of gymnastics education.
-From young students who show great potential to our optional girls on the JO Team, our program will help young students to achieve their highest level of success in gymnastics.
+Our Developmental Program offers our highest level of gymnastics education.
+From young students who show great potential to our optional girls on the DP Team, our program will help young students to achieve their highest level of success in gymnastics.

 This first segment consists of Levels 1 through 3.
 These levels may be used as a non-competitive and achievement-oriented program for use within a gym’s pre-team program, or they may be used as an introductory/recreational competitive program.